smblott-github/podrecast/README.md

   republished (they are given a distinctive suffix).
 - Some local post-processing happens (typically, a cron job), and podcast files are renamed such that they may now be republished.
 This is your responsibility.
-- PodRecast, serving as a CGI script, publishes *exactly* the original feed's rss/XML, but with each enclosure's URL replaced with a local URL.
+- PodRecast, serving now as a CGI script, then publishes *exactly* the original feed's rss/XML, but with each enclosure's URL replaced with a local URL.

 ## How?